Victoria Vein Clinic

 Sclerotherapy

-Sclerotherapy involves injecting a “sclerosant” directly into each vein with very fine needles.
-The two sclerosants used are both detergents and act by washing away the lining of the vein allowing the two walls to stick together.
-They are Aethoxysklerol (polidocanol) or Fibrovein (sodium tetradecyl sulphate - STS).
-Sclerotherapy was introduced in the 1920s and made popular in the 1960s using STS when it was shown to be effective for non-saphenous varicosities.
-Polidocanol was introduced into Australia some 10 years ago and has been extensively investigated here in a trial involving more than 30,000 patients.
+Sclerotherapy involves injecting a "sclerosant" directly into each vein with very fine needles.
+The sclerosant used (Aethoxysklerol - polidocanol) is a detergent and acts by washing away the lining of the vein allowing the two walls to stick together.
+Sclerotherapy was introduced in the 1920s and made popular in the 1960s when it was shown to be effective for non-saphenous varicosities.
+Polidocanol was introduced into Australia nearly 20 years ago and was extensively investigated here in a trial involving more than 30,000 patients.

 Sclerotherapy is used to treat smaller veins that are not associated with reflux into the main saphenous veins and also to treat residual veins left after other forms of treatment.
 Most patients can expect at least a 75 percent improvement in the appearance of their legs.

 Multiple treatment sessions are frequently required.
-It may take up to 3 months to show maximum benefit after one treatment session.
+It takes up to several weeks to show maximum benefit after one treatment session.
 Perfection cannot be guaranteed.

 What should you do before sclerotherapy?

-• Take two Panadol tablets about one hour before the appointment
+- Take two Panadol tablets about one hour before the appointment if you wish.

-• Avoid treatment if you intend to fly overseas within the following six weeks.
+- Avoid treatment if you intend to fly overseas within the following four weeks or during the two weeks after you return.

 What happens during sclerotherapy?